birkin/leganto_reading_list_code/instructor_check_flow/instructor_check_readme.md

 output-file: "json_data/oit_data_04.json"

 description:
-- This step queries ocra on each class_id to get reading-list-data.
+- For each remaining course: this step queries ocra on each class_id to get reading-list-data.

 ---